RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Search page

-*  The search page, the users can be looking for the type of art gallery.
+*  On the search page, the users can look for the type of art gallery.

 1.
      <details>